Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 between states.
 We can see how Node 111(spine_1_1_1) sends the packet to tof_1_2_1, which then sends the withdraw back to spine_1_1_1.
 From this graph, we can count the maximum number of edges, which is 4, I.e., it takes four rounds for the convergence event to be complete.
-This is fascinating as graph depth gives us a metric for the number of waves it takes for a protocol in a given topology to converge.
+This is fascinating, as graph depth gives us a metric for the number of waves it takes for a protocol in a given topology to converge.
 The number of vertices in the graph indicates the state changes induced by an event.

 {: .center}
 ![Node State Graph](/images/post18/fig_4.png "Node State Graph")

-This is super useful as we can measure flooding events in topology, the impact of any flooding improvements claimed by a protocol, compare various protocols and see how noisy they are, etc.
+I think this is super useful as we can measure flooding events in topology, the impact of any flooding improvements claimed by a protocol, compare various protocols and see how noisy they are, etc.

 # Protocol Comparisons